-Alexander Vindman sues Trump Jr., Giuliani for ‘retaliation’ over first Trump impeachment proceedings
+Alexander Vindman sues Trump Jr. and Giuliani, alleging retaliation over first Trump impeachment proceedings

 The complaint also includes captured images of Trump’s previous tweets insinuating that there would be “Big Consequences” for people within his administration who provided information on the Zelensky telephone call.

-What’s more, his complaint noted, the campaign to tarnish Vindman’s reputation encouraged Trump’s supporters to attack Vindman in “even more dangerous and frightening ways,” including with physical threats to him and his family.
+What’s more, Vindman’s complaint noted, the campaign to tarnish Vindman’s reputation encouraged Trump’s supporters to attack Vindman in “even more dangerous and frightening ways,” including with physical threats to him and his family.

 As a result of the “bullying” and “intimidation” campaign, Vindman said he was left with no choice but to retire from the military in 2020.

 “The actions taken by Defendants against Lt.
 Col. Vindman sent a message to other potential witnesses as well: cooperate and tell the truth at your own peril,” the complaint states.
 That message “reverberates to this day,” with several Trump allies subpoenaed by the House select committee investigating the Jan.
-6, 2021, insurrection at the Capitol continuing to defy those subpoenas under the direction of the former president.
+6, 2021, insurrection at the Capitol continuing to defy those subpoenas.
+The former president has urged his allies and former aides to stonewall the panel.

 According to the complaint, Vindman is seeking unspecified compensation “for the injuries he suffered as a result of Defendants’ unlawful conduct,” as well as other punitive damages and legal fees.
-Vindman alleges that he and his family suffered “significant reputational, emotional and financial harm” due to Trump and his allies’ actions, as well as from the public attacks.
-The attacks on his service and loyalty also prevented him from pursuing the kind of career for which he had expertise, he alleges.
+Vindman alleges that he and his family suffered “significant reputational, emotional and financial harm” because of Trump and his allies’ actions, as well as from the public attacks.
+The attacks on his service and loyalty to the United States also prevented him from pursuing the kind of career for which he had expertise, he alleges.

 In a guest column Wednesday for USA Today, Vindman wrote that his life took “a dramatic and unexpected turn” when he listened to a July 2019 phone call during which Trump made “inappropriate and possibly unlawful demands of a foreign leader.”